 Meet the fastest production Ferrari in history

-The Ferrari 812 Superfast is the first ever car from the Prancing Horse to offer 789hp and a top speed in excess of 211mph, and it will be making its first ever appearance at the Geneva Motor Show on March 9.
+The Ferrari 812 Superfast is the first ever car from the Prancing Horse to offer 789hp and a top speed in excess of 211mph; it will be making its first ever appearance at the Geneva Motor Show on March 9

 But this is just the beginning.
 The 812 Superfast gets electronic power steering for even greater turning precision whatever the speed.
 What’s more, because it’s a digital rather than analog system, the steering communicates and works in concert with the car’s other cutting edge stability systems.

-And, as this year marks Ferrari’s 70th anniversary, for a final flourish the new car gets a celebratory shade of red Rosso Settanta paint.
+As this year marks Ferrari’s 70th anniversary, for a final flourish, the new car gets a celebratory shade of red Rosso Settanta paint.
+JB